MCAT / DAT Standardized Tests

 We strongly recommend taking a spring MCAT before the beginning of the admissions cycle, so that you will have your scores in hand (30 days after test day) before the 1st of July and before you submit your secondary applications.
 Once you have received your results from a spring MCAT, it will be easier for you to decide whether to go ahead with your application or wait until the next application cycle and a better set of scores.
 Since most medical schools have rolling admissions, the majority of interview slots are filled by early applicants.
 Applications submitted in July or August and scores from a late summer or fall MCAT administration can put your application significantly behind the competition and makes you a “high-risk” applicant.

-The MCAT will require some knowledge of statistics and biochemistry, physics and chemistry, critical analysis and reasoning skills, social, psychological and biological foundations of behavior (we recommend taking a couple of courses in the social sciences during your time at Wesleyan such as: sociology, anthropology, psychology, social psychology, developmental psychology) in order to learn more about those disciplinary perspectives, but there is no particular course offered at Wesleyan that will necessarily prepare you for the specific content of this new section.
-The most up-to-date, information about the MCAT may be found at AAMC webpages.
+The MCAT includes questions that require knowledge of biology, chemistry, biochemistry, statistics, physics, critical analysis and reasoning skills, as well as social, psychological, and biological foundations of behavior.
+We recommend taking courses in the social sciences during your time at Wesleyan such as: sociology, anthropology, psychology, social psychology, and/or developmental psychology, in order to learn more about those disciplinary perspectives, but there is no particular course offered at Wesleyan that will necessarily prepare you for the specific content of the Social/Behavior section.
+The most up-to-date, information about the MCAT may be found at AAMC.

 THE DENTAL ADMISSION TEST (DAT)